 Introduction

 We made our experiment into a software package.
 The software will first find out the related gene pairs between target (2 species) and source (1 species).
 For example, g1 and g2 are source pairs, g1' and g2' are target pairs.
-If g1 and g1', g2 and g2' have orthology relationship in the orthotabs, the software will record the index of those genes.
-After finding out those related pairs, the software will use one target as training set for stochastic gradient descent to train the model, and another one target as testing set to examine the reliability of the model.
-The detail procedure will be described in the later paragraph.
+If g1 and g1', g2 and g2' have an orthology relationship in the orthotabs, the software will record the index of those genes.
+After finding out those related pairs, the software will use one target as training set for stochastic gradient descent to train the model, and another target as testing set to examine the reliability of the model.
+The detail procedure will be described in a later paragraph.

 Environment